sunyiqiang/OpenDuo-Web/README.md

 ## Contact Us

 * You can find the API documentation at the [Developer Center](https://docs.agora.io/en/).
-* You can file a ticket about this demo at [issue](https://github.com/OpenDuo-Web/issues).
+* You can report issues about this demo at [issue](https://github.com/OpenDuo-Web/issues).

 ## License